MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdweb-gateway-ha.md

     6. Click **Apply**.
     > [!Note]
     > You may need to manually restart the TSGateway service running on each RD Gateway server, either through Server Manager or Task Manager.
-    7. Repeat steps 1-6 for the RD Web Access Role Service.
+    7. Repeat steps a through f for the RD Web Access Role Service.

 ## Step 2: Configure RD Web and RD Gateway properties on the new server
 1. Configure the server to be part of an RD Gateway farm: